Quick Ramen Noodle Soup

-Start by adding minced garlic, sliced scallions, grated ginger, cooking fat, and sriracha to a big soup pot:
+Start by adding minced garlic, sliced scallions, grated fresh ginger, cooking fat, and sriracha to a big soup pot or large saucepan:

 Cook for about a minute, over medium-high or medium heat, until the scallions have softened and the garlic smells aromatic, but isn’t scorching.
 These ingredients make for a really flavorful soup.

 Then add chicken stock (or broth) and beef stock:

 Next, add soy sauce and fish sauce to the pot:

-These are the secret ingredients that give the broth a depth of flavor and complexity.
+These are the secret ingredients that give the rich broth a depth of flavor and complexity.

 Finally, drop in some ramen noodles, and eggs if you’re making them, and cook for three minutes, until the noodles are al dente: